Create your own price tags

 We’re now going to add a company logo and name in the lower part of the label.

 First, add your logo by adding a new Graphic object.
 In the image editor window, click on the File button and browse your computer folders to locate your company logo image file.

 Select it and click Ok:

-Finally, let’s add your company name and additional information, using 2 center-aligned text elements with different font size and a grey color:
+Finally, let’s add your company name and additional information, using 2 center-aligned text elements with different font size and a gray color:

 5 – Data linked price label tag

 So far we have seen how to build static labels, labels that are replicated identical for each position throughout the entire sheet.

 Most times though we’ll need to print similar labels displaying different contents, based on data stored in an external database, such as an Excel file, an Access file, an address list or a table or view of a professional database system.

 For example, suppose that your hardware store needs to label each single item of a batch of hardware tools that was just shipped to you by one of your suppliers.